reswitched-weekly-reboot/reswitched-weekly-reboot/content/posts/3ds-ctf/index.md

 Well, that's not very helpful, but this is a "key intersection", so it's probably really important to understand this function.

-The first major hurdle, and an unintended one, is that this functions utility isn't a mere search away.
-I spent quite a long time tinkering with 3DS homebrew, writing my own competent [2D renderer](https://github.com/Swiftloke/ModMoon/tree/master/source/sdraw) using the custom graphics API exposed with [citro3d](https://github.com/devkitPro/citro3d), so of course *I* know what ``GX_DisplayTransfer`` does, but it'll take some digging to discern its intentions for yourself.
-The average reverse engineer might find a few [examples](https://github.com/SVatG/SkateStation/blob/master/EffectCoolCube2.c#L176) online (I'm linking to one I found randomly), but they might not know to [search 3dbrew](https://www.3dbrew.org/wiki/GPU/External_Registers#Transfer_Engine), a knowledge base of 3DS reverse engineering, and then read between the lines to determine that this is a DMA copy function.
+By finding an [example](https://github.com/SVatG/SkateStation/blob/master/EffectCoolCube2.c#L176) online (I'm linking to one I found randomly), and [searching 3dbrew](https://www.3dbrew.org/wiki/GPU/External_Registers#Transfer_Engine), a knowledge base of 3DS reverse engineering, then reading between the lines, one can determine that this is a DMA copy function.

 ## DMA on the 3DS
 Those familiar with computer architecture will know that a DMA engine is, in brief terms, an auxilliary device that can transfer large amounts of data without the CPUs involvement, freeing it up to perform more useful work.
 On the 3DS, the DMA engine is treated as part of the GPU, and is commonly used to upload textures to VRAM quickly.